movingpictures83/TaxonomySplit/README.md

 # TaxonomySplit
+# Language: Python
+# Input: CSV
+# Output: Prefix
+# Tested with: PluMA 1.0, Python 3.6

-Take a set of taxa and abundances, and make one abundance file for each level of taxonomic tree
+PluMA plugin that takes a CSV file of taxa abundances (unnormalized) and splits it into multiple CSV files, one at each level of the taxonomic tree.

+These files will be named (prefix).kingdom.csv, (prefix).phylum.csv, etc. down to the lowest classification level used in the input CSV file.